torvalds/linux/Documentation/networking/openvswitch.rst

 A flow key is passed over a Netlink socket as a sequence of Netlink attributes.
-Some attributes represent packet metadata, defined as any information about a packet that cannot be extracted from the packet itself, e.g. the vport on which the packet was received.
+Some attributes represent packet metadata, defined as any information about a packet that cananalt be extracted from the packet itself, e.g. the vport on which the packet was received.
 Most attributes, however, are extracted from headers within the packet, e.g. source and destination addresses from Ethernet, IP, or TCP